Logan Paul's fiancé subject of cruel video leak

-Nina Agdal, the model and fiancée of Logan Paul, has been trending on social media due to an explicit video which people have claimed features her.
+Nina Agdal, the model and fiancée of Logan Paul, has been trending on social media due to an explicit video that people have claimed features her.

 However, it has been reported that the clip does not show Agdal.